Hosea2003/meet-alumni-back/README.md

 ## Requirements
+You should have a MySQL server installed, you can use XAMPP or WAMPP.

 You should have python 3.9 or higher, I recommend the latest stable version of python and use a virtualenv.

 To install the latest version of python, check the website bellow: https://www.python.org/downloads/